HeyMyFriends/DPM_Unity_VR/README.md

 ### Prerequisites
 This project is designed to run on the VR platform(Oculus Quest 2), and can also be viewed directly in the editor.
-If you wish to experience it in VR, please ensure that your environment is properly configured beforehand.
+If you wish to experience it in VR, please ensure that your environment is properly configured beforehand.<br>
 [Oculus Quest2 development environment configuration](https://resolute-beet-613.notion.site/Unity-Oculus-Build-and-Run-our-project-44080b869f9c48078132dc4b1bc7b19e)

 ### Installation
 1. Clone or download the repository.
 2. Open up the Unity project and run the [Assets/Scenes/MainScene](https://github.com/HeyMyFriends/DPM_Untiy_VR/blob/main/Assets/Scenes/MainScene.unity) in Assets.

-### Build

 ### Operation
+Right Thumbstick       -        Movement<br>
+Left Thumbstick          -        Rotate<br>
+Right Trigger              -        Increase light size<br>                                                                                                             Left Trigger                 -        Decrease light size<br>
+Right Grip                    -        Turn on/off UI interface<br>
+A                                     -        Increase light strength<br>
+B                                     -        Decrease light strength<br>
+X                                     -        Switch to DPM/CM<br>